 - are at higher risk of severe illness

 Your appointment will include a health assessment, where you will be informed of the best course of action to recover from your symptoms.
 Please note you may not get a COVID-19 test, only those meeting provincial eligibility criteria will be tested.
 Please visit this site for more details.

-	If this is for a child under 2 years old, please go to your nearest hospital.
-Our clinic cannot properly assess children under 2 years old.
+If this is for a child under 6-months old, please go to your nearest hospital.
+Our clinic cannot properly assess children under 6-months.

 Antiviral Treatment (Paxlovid): Paxlovid is given to people who are at higher risk of serious illness from COVID-19.
 Your risk of serious illness is determined based on a combination of your health, age, vaccination status, and an assessment from a health care provider.
 You might be at higher risk if you are:

 - immunocompromised (have an immune system that is weakened by a health condition or medications);